 - a police check, referees' reports and an interview

 Applicants under 20 must have University Entrance and applicants over 20 must have evidence of recent, successful tertiary study.

-A degree is required to enter graduate programmes (overseas degrees will need to be assessed as equivalent to a New Zealand degree by the University).
+A degree is required to enter graduate programmes (overseas degrees will need to be assessed as equivalent to an Aotearoa New Zealand degree by the University).